andresebr/kumodd/docs/guide/How-to-Verify-Data.md

 # Verifying Data

-There are two ways Kumodd can verify data: with or without retrieving metadata from Google Drive.
-When listing (-list or -l option), Kumodd retrieves metadata from Google Drive and verifies local data are consistent with Google Drive.
+There are two ways Kumodd can verify data: by using cached metadata or with or by downloading current metadata from Google Drive.
+When listing (-list option), Kumodd downloads metadata from Google Drive and verifies local data are consistent with Google Drive.

-When verifying (-verify or -V option) Kumodd uses the previously saved YAML metadata on disk to verify whether files and metadata on disk are correct, including all downloaded revisions.  -verify does not require any credentials or network access and does not connect to the cloud.
+When verifying (-verify option) Kumodd uses the previously saved YAML metadata on disk to verify whether files and metadata on disk are correct.
+If there are multiple revisions, Kumodd veririees all downloaded revisions.
+Because the -verify option uses cached metadata, it does not connect to Google Drive, and does not require any network access or credentials.

-Either way, Kumodd confirms whether the files' MD5, file size, and Last Modified and Last Accessed are correct.
-In addition, it confirms whether the MD5 of the metadata matches the recorded MD5.
+Either way (-list or -verify options), Kumodd confirms whether each file's MD5, file size, and Last Modified and Last Accessed are correct.
+In addition, it confirms whether the MD5 of the metadata matches the preserved MD5.

 ### Download Google Drive Metadata to Verify Local Data